 The time has now come to eliminate the party of slavery and build another alternative party that will be a credit to the United States of America.

-I used to like the Democratic Party, even when I left it, because there still were a lot of people there that were sensible, and every once in a while they would change my mind, and every once in a while I would change their mind.
+I used to like the Democratic Party, even when I left it, because there still were a lot of people there that were sensible.

-And we sure something hate each other.
+And we sure as hell didn't hate each other.

 We hate each other.

-Please, I know this sounds self-serving, but you know it's because of them, not us.
+Please, I know this sounds self serving, but you know it's because of them, not us.

 How can we not hate someone who subscribes or is being utilized by the communist philosophy to try to destroy us?

-In other words, the police commissioner, the police commissioner does not run the police department, the lefty wacko, jackass idiots who are on the CCRB that would destroy any cop should decide who gets fired.
+The lefty wacko, jackass idiots who are on the CCRB that would destroy any cop should decide who gets fired.

 Now, isn't that illegal?